-The traditional ketubah is essentially an agreement between the bride and groom outlining, for the most part, the groom's obligations within the marriage and in case of a divorce.
-Since the ketubah is an agreement between bride and groom, both must agree to the terms.
-The ketubah ensured that the obligations men had to provide for their wives, to respect them, honor and satisfy them, were clearly delineated and obligated of them in written legal form.
-The content of a ketubah generally also includes the date and place of the wedding, the names of the bride and groom, and their fathers' names.
-Most of the ketubah texts today reflect on a couple's commitment to love and honor one another, and their respect for one another.
+The traditional Ketubah is essentially an agreement between the bride and groom outlining, for the most part, the groom's obligations within the marriage and in case of a divorce.
+Since the Ketubah is an agreement between bride and groom, both must agree to the terms.
+The Ketubah ensured that the obligations men had to provide for their wives, to respect them, honor and satisfy them, were clearly delineated and obligated of them in written legal form.
+The content of a Ketubah generally also includes the date and place of the wedding, the names of the bride and groom, and their parents names.
+Most of the Ketubah texts today reflect on a couple's commitment to love and honor one another, and their respect for each another.

 Since each couple is unique and have their own ideas and traditions of how to celebrate their wedding in a meaningful special way, I highly recommend asking your Rabbi / Wedding officiate which Ketubah texts they recommend for you.